mattrude/random-image-block/readme.md

 *   [Random Image Block .
 Version 0.1][13]

 You can also clone the project with [Git][14] by running:

+    $ git clone git://github.com/mattrude/random-image-block

-<pre>$ git clone git://github.com/mattrude/random-image-block</pre> If your using git, make sure to hit the
+If your using git, make sure to hit the

 [Random Image Block's github page][15].